Last Updated on

 If you’ve never made one before, creating a financial plan can seem overwhelming.
 Get started with these financial planning basics.

 A budget is the building block for everything else.
 By keeping track of what you earn and what you spend your money on, you get a complete picture of your financial situation and can easily identify areas for improvement.
-If you’re not sure where to start, try a tool like this one.
+If you’re not sure where to start, try a tool like this one or if you’re more tech-savvy and like Excel, this may work better for you.
 For more tips on creating a budget, check out this previous post.

 2. Emergency Fund